thruston/python-tabulate/README.md

 minutes or seconds.  `hms()` takes fractional hours and produces `hh:mm:ss`, while `hr`, `mins`, and `secs` go the other way.

+Plus "epoch()" that will convert a full date-time timestamp to epoch seconds.

 ### ditto - copy down from cell above